Product-Led-Growth: Ultimate guide to hacking your product growth

 Encourage sales managers to check existing customers instead of attracting new

-According to the research, customers prefer to learn about the product themselves.
-Once they see that the product solves their problem, they can bring other teams from their company into it.
+Now, let’s consider PLG in sales.
+Customers prefer to learn about the product themselves.
+Once they see that the product solves their problem, they can bring other departments from their company into it.

 The traditional reward model for bringing new customers forces sales managers to convince users to implement the product throughout the company.

 The goals of the sales manager and the client conflict with each other.
 If the manager sells the whole package, the client pays for functions that are not used, and they do not see any benefit from it.
-Thus, a customer who could bring more users from their company to the product reduces the check or even leaves.
+Thus, a customer who could bring more end users from their company to the product reduces the check or even leaves.

 Encouraging sales managers to increase the average bill allows them to connect the goals of the client and the sales manager and not kill the power of PLG.

-Dashly has two funnels: self-service and high-touch.
-In the self-service model, the user gets familiar with the product and uses it independently.
-In the high-touch funnel, our sales managers introduce customers to the product and offer expert assistance.
+• In the high-touch funnel, our sales managers introduce customers to the product and offer expert assistance.

 Both funnels start the same way:

-- The user registers with Dashly to test it.
+1. The user registers with Dashly to test it.

-- We provide a free trial period that allows the customer to determine if the product fits their needs before purchasing a subscription.
+2. We provide a free trial period that allows the customer to determine if the product fits their needs before purchasing a subscription.

-- We hold a meeting only after studying the client’s business, understanding their tasks and pain points;
+• We hold a meeting only after studying the client’s business, understanding their tasks and pain points;

-- We adhere to the “Adopt-Before-Buy” concept — when the customer first tests the product, understands its value, and only then purchases it.
+• We adhere to the “Adopt-Before-Buy” concept — when the customer first tests the product, understands its value, and only then purchases it.

 Establish quick and high-quality hypothesis testing

+The best growth teams test multiple product-led hypotheses daily.
+Conducting experiments and implementing successful practices comprise a significant part of the team’s work within PLG principles.
 It can be challenging for a B2B startup to put experiments on stream, but you should strive to test at least 2-3 hypotheses weekly.
 Here are a few tips that will help you conduct quality experiments:

 Plan the experiment.
 Here is an example of a well-planned experiment:

-Keep a journal of experiments.
-This motivates the team to analyze and document the results of experiments deeply.
+This motivates the team to analyze and document the results of PLG experiments deeply.
 It helps develop your growth strategy further.
 It also serves as a valuable source of information for new team members who have just started working with product-led growth.

-Invest in developments that will facilitate experimentation.
 The best growth teams invest up to 50% of their resources in R&D (Research and Development).
-Let’s call it product led development 😉
+Let’s call it product-led development 😉

-How best to use a developer’s time: ask them to launch a few notifications in the app to test a growth hypothesis or invest their time in developing infrastructure so that other team members can test any message without the need to change the code?
+How best to use a developer’s time: ask them to launch a few notifications in the app to test a product-led hypothesis or invest their time in developing infrastructure so that other team members can test any message without the need to change the code?

-How the Growth team works in Dashly 👇
+How the growth team works in Dashly 👇

 We follow each recommendation from this list:

-- Every Monday, we meet as a team to discuss the results of the previous sprint, conduct a retrospective and discuss hypotheses for the week;
+• Every Monday, we meet as a team to discuss the results of the previous sprint, conduct a retrospective and discuss hypotheses for the week;

-- Every morning we hold short stand-ups to monitor the progress of the sprint and solve any emerging difficulties together;
+• Every morning we hold short stand-ups to monitor the progress of the sprint and solve any emerging difficulties together;

-- We actively use templates for hypotheses, process retrospectives, hypothesis reports, and even creatives.
+• We actively use templates for hypotheses, process retrospectives, hypothesis reports, and even creatives.

 Most often, if another team is involved in testing a hypothesis, we cannot experiment.
-Therefore, we try to plan a hypothesis only if the inputs from another team are still being prepared.
+Therefore, we try to plan a PLG hypothesis only if the inputs from another team are still being prepared.
 We reserve the time of the guys from these teams in advance if we need their help.

 Strategic aspects of Product-Led-Growth